dokku/dokku/docs/getting-started/install/docker.md

 - Container HTTP port 80 is exposed on the host as 8080.
 - Container HTTPS port 443 is exposed on the host as 8443.
 - Data within the container is stored on the host within the `/var/lib/dokku` directory.
+- Image build cache is set to the data dir + `/home/dokku`.
-- The docker socket is mounted into container
+- The docker socket is mounted into container.

 Application repositories, plugin config, as well as plugin data are persisted to disk within the specified host directory for `/var/lib/dokku`.